 Government Art Collection

 Charles calls painting a 'filthy business' but it has captivated him for more than 70 years.
 From his late teens to his late 20s, he painted his home in the Rhondda Valley with sincerity and clarity.
 The Government Art Collection bought one of his paintings, Welsh Landscape, when he was just 20, and hung it in the office of Aneurin Bevan.
 Before he was 22, the Glynn Vivian Art Gallery acquired one for its permanent collection and the Arts Council bought two.
-Aged just 24, he was awarded the Gold Medal in fine art of the National Eisteddfod of Wales, putting him in company with established figures such as Brenda Chamberlain and in due course Josef Herman, David Jones and Ceri Richards.
+Aged just 24, he was awarded the Gold Medal in Fine Art at the National Eisteddfod of Wales, putting him in company with established figures such as Brenda Chamberlain and in due course Josef Herman, David Jones and Ceri Richards.

-Successive histories of Welsh art have recognised his impact as the lead figure in the Rhondda Group, a cluster of students whose commitment to their own environment in the South Wales coalfield was influential for rejecting exotic or imagined subject matter for what was on their doorsteps.
+Successive histories of Welsh art have recognised his impact as the lead figure in the Rhondda Group, a cluster of students whose commitment to their own environment in the south Wales coalfield was influential for rejecting exotic or imagined subject matter for what was on their doorsteps.
 Their work helped other artists grasp as subject matter environments seen as 'unpictorial'.

 Snow in Treherbert